wfdcruz/wfdcruz/README.md

 ## Hi, I’m Wesley and Welcome to my github profile!
-Enjoy \o/ (Actually I work in private places and my contributions are allocated in a private gitlab repo)
+Enjoy \o/ (Actually I work in a private company and my contributions are allocated in a private gitlab repo)

 Following a quick review about my github status